-Last Updated on 2.10.17 by Shelley Bower
+Last Updated on 23.11.23 by Shelley Bower

 Online posts from passengers which unintentionally advertise the fact they are away could invalidate home insurance should they get burgled during their absence.

-This is because insurers may regard such actions as ‘reckless’ despite the trying circumstances, says Danielle Clements, a disputes resolution specialist at Gorvins solicitors in Stockport – whose offices are in the same building as Monarch holidays.
+This is because insurers may regard such actions as ‘reckless’ despite the trying circumstances, says Danielle Clements, a disputes resolution specialist at Gorvins Solicitors in Stockport – whose offices are in the same building as Monarch Holidays.

 Most insurers request that you take ‘reasonable care’ about home security – and that includes being prudent about flagging up when you are away on holiday.
 By telling everyone where you are, the inference is that you haven’t taken enough care to protect your home.

-‘But in the process you are advertising the fact that your property is empty which could, in turn, be seen as increasing your risk.
+Adds Danielle, “It’s understandable for those affected by Monarch who were planning to go away or who are making alternative arrangements to have discussions on the likes of Facebook or Twitter.
+But in the process, you are advertising the fact that your property is empty which could, in turn, be seen as increasing your risk.
 And that may nullify your existing insurance.
-So as well as the upheaval and possible losses incurred because of Monarch going bump, you could face serious financial loss and trauma if your home is burgled as a consequence.’
+So as well as the upheaval and possible losses incurred because of Monarch going bump, you could face serious financial loss and trauma if your home is burgled as a consequence.”

-Monarch airline ceased trading on Monday morning, leaving an estimated 100,000 British tourists stranded abroad.
+Monarch Airline ceased trading on Monday morning, leaving an estimated 100,000 British tourists stranded abroad.

 Most policies only offer cover for 4 weeks.
-If you’re away for more than that and something happens to your property your claim could be rejected.
+If you’re away for more than that and something happens to your property, your claim could be rejected.